 The authoritarian boss can make quick decisions and takes full responsibility for them.
 He controls the entire workflow.
 However, because only one person has all the responsibility, it is easy for bad decisions to occur.
 If the boss fails unexpectedly, chaos breaks out.

 2. the democratic or cooperative style of leadership

-Managers and employees work together to achieve the company's goals.
-Tasks are delegated and responsibility is also transferred to the employees.
-There is an open communication culture in the company so that employees can also express constructive criticism.
+The manager and the employee work together to Company goals to achieve.
+Tasks are delegated and responsibility is also transferred to employees.
+There is an open culture of communication in the company so that employees can also constructive criticism can express.

 Employees are allowed to contribute themselves, to live out their ideas and creativity.
 Since the responsibility is not concentrated on a single person, a failure of the manager is also not so dramatic.
 The more independent way of working makes it easier for employees to identify with the company.